 The truth behind such diets is that they are often quite good at suppressing appetite and thus the person simply ends up eating fewer calories and losing weight.
 Also, the weight loss from such diets is often from water vs. fat, at least in the first few weeks.
 That’s not to say people can’t experience meaningful weight loss with some of these diets, but the effect comes from a reduction in calories vs. any magical effects often claimed by proponents of such diets.

-Some studies find for example people on a higher protein lower carb diet lose approximately the same amount of weight as another group on a high carb lower protein diet, but the group on the higher protein diet lost more actual fat and less lean body mass (muscle).
-Or, some studies using the same calorie intakes but different macro nutrient intakes often find the higher protein diet may lose less actual weight than the higher carb lower protein diets, but the actual fat loss is higher in the higher protein low carb diets.
+Some studies find for example people on a higher protein lower carb diet lose approximately the same amount of weight as another group on a high carb lower protein diet, but the group on the higher protein diet lost more actual fat and less lean muscle.
+Or, some studies using the same calorie intakes, but different macro nutrient intakes often find the higher protein diet may lose less actual weight than the higher carb lower protein diets, but the actual fat loss is higher in the higher protein low carb diets.
 This effect has also been seen in some studies that compared high fat/low carb vs. high carb/low fat diets.
 The effect is usually amplified if exercise is involved as one might expect.

-Of course these effects are not found universally in all studies that examine the issue, but the bulk of the data is clear: diets containing different macro nutrient ratios do have different effects on human physiology even when calorie intakes are identical.
+Of course, these effects are not found universally in all studies that examine the issue, but the bulk of the data is clear: diets containing different macronutrient ratios do have different effects on human physiology even when calorie intakes are identical.

 Knowing the above information, leads us to some important and potentially useful conclusions:

-Finally, at AMOWC we make it clear that the optimal diet for losing fat, or gaining muscle, or whatever the goal, must account not only for total calories, but macro nutrient ratios that optimize metabolic effects and answer the questions: what effects will this diet have on appetite?
-What effects will this diet have on metabolic rate?
-What effects will this diet have on my lean body mass (LBM)?
-What effects will this diet have on hormones; both hormones that may improve or impede my goals?
-What effects will this diet have on (fill in the blank)?
+Finally, at AMOWC we make it clear that the optimal diet for losing fat, or gaining muscle, or whatever the goal, must account not only for total calories, but macro nutrient ratios that optimize metabolic effects and answer the questions:

 Simply asking, “how much weight will I lose?” is the wrong question, which will lead to the wrong answer.
 To get the optimal effects from your next diet, whether looking to gain weight or lose it, you must ask the right questions to get meaningful answers.
 Asking the right questions will also help you avoid the pitfalls of unscientific poorly thought out diets which make promises they can’t keep and go against what we know about human physiology and the very laws of physics!